-In his first year as the Assistant Director, Isobe chronicled Amanda Frost's record breaking and All-American season for the women's basketball team.
-He also handled the publicity efforts during the swimming & diving team's journey to their first ever Western Athletic Conference title in school history.
+In his first two years as the Assistant Director, Isobe chronicled Amanda Frost's record breaking and All-American 2013-14 season for the women's basketball team and handled the publicity efforts during the swimming & diving team's back-to-back Western Athletic Conference titles among many other duties.

 He previously spent two years as a Media Relations Graduate Assistant in the NAU Sports Information Department.
 As a graduate assistant, Isobe served as the primary media contact for the women's soccer and men's and women's tennis teams.
 His promotional efforts helped the soccer team land its first two CoSIDA/Capital One All-District Selections since 2010.
 Isobe also started a partnership with Azkicksit.com, a website dedicated to promoting soccer within the state of Arizona, which led to expanded media coverage for the team.
 He also increased the media efforts for the NAU tennis teams and created the programs' first ever live scoring coverage, providing fans the opportunity to follow the teams' matches with live updates.